norman-k/EconomicHistory/README.md

-EconomicHistory
+# EconomicHistory
 ===============

-Various links and information pertaining to economical developments during certain historical periods
+### Welcome to my repository of various datasets and papers pertaining to economic development by time period